 3. Write a script and prepare a storyboard

-Writing a solid script is the foundation to creating any strong video that keeps viewers watching.
+Writing a solid script is the foundation to creating any strong video.

-Next comes the storyboard, an important step to creating and setting the flow of your video content.
 Lay out how you envision your video to look scene by scene, taking into account the design, voice-over(s), and transitions.
 Rearrange as necessary until the narrative is just right.
 You can draw out your storyboard or create slides in a presentation to share with your team - whatever strikes your creativity!

-• Structure your content and story in an easy-to-follow outline.
+When it comes to effective script writing and storyboarding, remember to structure your content and story in an easy-to-follow outline.
 Keep it simple and short - adding too many different settings or confusing back-and-forth transitions can distract viewers from the main message that you want to get across.

-💡PlayPlay Pro Tip
+PlayPlay Pro Tip

 Not sure how to gauge the length of your video while you’re writing the script?
 Try reading voice-over text aloud at a natural pace and time yourself.
 This will help you determine approximately how long the final video will be.